aroute/swmug-dal-24/README.md

 # swmug-dal-24

+> The following is an instructor-led exercises.

 ## 1. Connect to your Remote Work Environment

-Double-click the RDP icon to connect to the remote work environment.
+Double-click the RDP icon to connect to your remote work environment.
 Username: `Administrator`, Password: `Passw0rd01`.

 **All needed passwords have been provided to you in a password file available on the desktop.**